cmusphinx/cmusphinx.github.io/wiki/ldamllt.md

 	$CFG_LDA_DIMENSION = 32;

-You can adjust ''$CFG_LDA_DIMENSION'' if you like, though 32 seems to be a nearly-optimal value for many data sets.
+You can adjust `$CFG_LDA_DIMENSION` if you like, though 32 seems to be a nearly-optimal value for many data sets.

 ### Decoding with the MLLT model

-Models trained with LDA/MLLT have a file with feature transform called ''feature_transform'' in the model folder.
+Models trained with LDA/MLLT have a file with feature transform called `feature_transform` in the model folder.
 This file will be used automatically by the sphinx4 and pocketsphinx decoders.
 There is no need to perform any specific adjustment except you should probably experiment with the optimal language weight since language weight depends on the transform.